 Lauren Marshall lives in Manitoba, but studies Creative Writing at the University of British Columbia Okanagan.
 She is a Creative Writing Assistant for the faculty, which entails assisting with visiting authors, advertising for events and hosting Spoken Word Nights at the campus pub.

 Cruz Medina’s fiction has appeared in Acentos Review and Solstice Literary Journal.
-He earned a MFA from Chapman University in ’08, and will earn his PhD in Rhetoric, Composition and the Teaching of English in ‘13 from the University of Arizona, where he teaches writing.
+He earned his MFA from Chapman University in 2008, and will earn his PhD in Rhetoric, Composition and the Teaching of English in 2013 from the University of Arizona, where he teaches writing.

 Andrea Montoya is currently a student at Mount San Antonio College.
 She is in the process of writing two different genres of books as well as writing fiction short stories in her spare time.
 She also has a blog named “The Bark-Off” where she states her opinion on dog-related news updates.

 Natalie Morales is a senior English major at UCLA.
 Her poetry has been published in Mt.
 San Antonio College’s MoSAIC, Cornell University’s Rainy Day Literary Magazine, and Conceit Magazine’s Amulet Literary Journal.

 Rich Murphy’s Americana, his book-length manuscript of poems, was recently selected as the winner in the Prize Americana 2013 by The Institute for American Studies and Popular Culture.
 His first book, The Apple in the Monkey Tree, was published in 2007 (Codhill Press); his second book Voyeur was published in 2009.